-This course introduces the first-semester nursing student to pharmacotherapeutics in the nursing field.
-The processes of pharmacodynamics and pharmacokinetics are explored, including the effects of drugs on pediatric, pregnant, and elderly patients.
+This course begins by introducing the first-semester nursing student to pharmacotherapeutics in the nursing field.
+The process of pharmacodynamics and pharmacokinetics is explored, including the effect of drugs on pediatric, pregnant, and elderly patients.
 Safe medication administration principles are taught with regard to cultural and life-span diversity and best current evidence.
 Measurement requirements, system conversions, oral and parenteral dosage calculations, intravenous fluid therapy, and intravenous fluid flow rates are covered in detail.
-Nursing implications for drug administration andthe use of technology in documentation are emphasized in every unit including an overview of drug label interpretation.
+Nursing implications for drug administration and the use of technology in documentation are emphasized in every unit including an overview of drug label interpretation.
 Dosage calculation emphasizes the importance of collaboration among team members to effectively, accurately and safely calculate dosages of medications.
 It includes reading, interpreting and solving calculation problems encountered in the preparation of medication.
-Enrollmentin the 200 Level of Nursing (NURS) courses is limited to those student who have been selected and admitted to the program.
-Program courses are sequenced by semester and must be taken as a group each semester per program requirements and policies.
+Enrollment in the 200 Level of Nursing (NURS) courses is limited to those students who have been selected and admitted to the program.
+Program courses are sequenced by semester and must be taken as a group each semester per program requirements and policies